 If reapplying do I need to resubmit documentation?
 Do you have my original AADSAS application?

-Individuals who reapply must submit an updated AADSAS file.
+Individuals who reapply must submit an updated AADSAS application.
 The School of Dental Medicine will keep all records for a period of one year following a submission.

 Do you have a secondary application?